panzerdp/dmitripavlutin.com/content/posts/169-javascript-env-variables/index.md

 In regards to JavaScript and Node.js ecosystem, you might find the following variables:

-* `NODE_ENV`: determines if the scripts runs in development or production mode.
+* `NODE_ENV`: determines if the script runs in development or production mode.
 Usually takes one of the values: `production`, `prod`, `development`, `dev`, or `test`
 * `PORT`: the port with which the started application should work with

-Let's see how you can access the environmnet variables (either OS or Node.js specific) in a JavaScript file.
+Let's see how you can access the environment variables (either OS or Node.js specific) in a JavaScript file.

 ## 1. *process.env* object